 You will find the finest collection of paintings, drawings, coins, sculptures, and decorative arts.

 The institute offers many programs.
-You can join various learning programs like family learning, barber schools, online talks, barber home, or barber health designed by the Barber Institute.
+You can join various learning programs designed by the Barber Institute, like family learning, barber schools, online talks, barber homes, or barber health.

-They don’t have cafe or eating arrangements inside the museum.
-So you will have to make your food arrangements on your own or go to the nearby restaurants.
+They don’t have a cafe or eating arrangements inside the museum.
+So you will have to make your own food arrangements or go to the nearby restaurants.
 Some of the restaurants are-

 - Subway